-Measure the inside of the bin, counting in the air space above the grain, and allow one pound (avoirdupois) for 100 cubic feet of space.
+Measure the inside of the bin, counting in the "air-space" above the grain and allowing one and one-half pounds avoirdupois for each 100 cubic feet of space.
 If it becomes necessary to fumigate at a temperature lower than that stated, then the dose must be increased.
-Moist seeds absorb the gas, and the danger of injuring their germinative power increases with their moisture content.
+Moist seeds absorb the gas, and the danger of injuring their germinative powers increases with their moisture content.